 Architect Marko Simcic's award-winning home in British Columbia is on the market.
-Sited on 67 acres oceanfront of oceanfront on the coast of Vancouver Island, the Metchosin House was designed to live harmoniously with the Garry Oak savannah — one of Canada's most endangered natural ecosystems.
-It sits on a concrete armature, clear of any critical tree root zones and features a central canyon river that carries in hydrothermal seawater to power the home.
+Sited on 67 acres of oceanfront on the coast of Vancouver Island, the Metchosin House was designed to live harmoniously with the Garry Oak savannah — one of Canada's most endangered natural ecosystems.
+It sits on a concrete armature, clear of any critical tree root zones, and features a central canyon river that carries in hydrothermal seawater to power the home.
 The 10,700-square-foot interior offers six bedrooms, seven bathrooms, and generous living spaces with expansive views of the ocean and the Olympic Mountain range in the distance.
-The property also includes 1,400 linear feet of shoreline and private beach and an integrated boathouse with a mechanical launch.
+The property also includes 1,400 linear feet of shoreline and private beach as well as an integrated boathouse with a mechanical launch.

 Photos: Sotheby's International Realty